 You say: "I'm not a hardcore saleswoman".
 What makes a good customer approach for you?

-Did I put it that way? 🙂 I think you should of course tend to be more of an extrovert type of person.
+Did I put it that way? 🙂 I think you should naturally tend to be more of an extrovert type of person.
 But you should also have a lot of empathy.
-I see that as an absolute basic requirement, in addition to excellent product knowledge and of course a professional approach.
-You should want to and be able to empathize with the customer (i.e. the person).
+I see that as an absolute basic requirement, in addition to excellent product knowledge and, of course, a professional manner.
+You should want to and be able to empathise with the customer (i.e. the person).